Calzar1001/Simple-Login-Tracker/README.md

 # Simple-Login-Tracker
-This is a Java console program that logs a User's longon and logoff times on Windows using a command prompt.
+Java console program that logs an User's screen time.